gilatoes/arduino-optiga-trust-x/README.md

 Click on the Serial Monitor button to show the serial output from XMC2Go.
 If there is no output, make sure that the baud rate is set to 115200 at the bottom of the serial monitor.

-### 01.helloBootCamp
+### E01helloBootCamp
 helloBootCamp example helps to verify that the XMC and Trust X library are compiled correctly.
 Compiling and uploading the code should display both version number of the libraries indicating that the library has been executed correctly.

-### 02.configI2C
+### E02configI2C
-configI2C example is a skeleton program which calls the Trust X I2C library.
+configI2C example is a skeleton example program which calls the Trust X I2C library.
 As the I2C is already working on the platform, you will be task to perform certain modification such that you will need to explore the underlying library and its APIs.

-### 03.getUniqueID
+### E03getUniqueID
 getUniqueID example demonstrate reading of Trust X unique chip ID from data object 0xE0C2.
 The chip ID consists of 27 bytes and can be decoded using the Data structure Coprocessor UID table found in the solution reference manual.

-### 04.getRandom
+### E04getRandom
 getRandom example uses Trust X to generate true random numbers.
 This example output is configurable for various random numbers length (**16**, **32**, **64**, **128**, **256**).
 High quality random number is very important for cryptography application.

-### 05.getCertificate
+### E05getCertificate
 getCertificate example reads a digital certificate stored within Trust X data Object 0xE0E0.
 The certificate is encoded in X.509 format and dump out as hex output.
 A X.509 certificate contains a public key and an identity that is signed by Infineon Certificate Authority (CA).
 The certificate can be copy-and-paste into a Hex to Base64 convertor.
 Once the certificate is encoded into Base64 format, it should be enclosed with the following text.